The DS3231 real time clock

-It can be bought integrated in an easy to use board, as seen in figure 1, making it much easier to interact with a microcontroller.
+The device can be bought integrated in an easy to use board, as seen in figure 1 below, making it much easier to interact with a microcontroller.
 One interesting aspect is that the board shown in figure 1 also includes an AT24C32 chip, which corresponds to a 4K EEPROM from Atmel .
 This board can be bought at eBay for less than 1 euro.

-The DS3231 maintains information about the current second, minute, hour, day, month and year, with automatic adjustments for months with less than 31 days and compensation for leap years .
+The DS3231 real time clock maintains information about the current second, minute, hour, day, month and year, with automatic adjustments for months with less than 31 days and compensation for leap years .

 It also has 2 programmable alarms (generating an active-low interrupt when the clock matches one of the 2 pre-configured times) and a programmable square-wave output, with 4 configurable frequencies (1 Hz, 1.024 kHz, 4.026 kHz and 8.192 kHz) .
 Those functionalities share a common pin, so we need to configure which one of them is active at a given moment.

 The DS3231 also has a pin that outputs a 32 kHz square wave, which corresponds to the signal produced by the internal resonance circuit .

 The DS3231 uses a crystal integrated in the chip, with temperature compensation .
 This compensation is achieved by the existence of adjustable capacitors in the resonance circuit, which are automatically tuned according to the temperature.

 This feature is highly relevant since the accuracy of a resonance circuit based on an external quartz crystal is affected by the ambient temperature.
 So, this is a superior choice when compared, for example, with the DS1307 (also from Maxim) which uses an external quartz crystal .